sndean/The-AWK-Programming-Language/README.md

 ## Setup

 Setup a working directory.
 In my case: `/Users/snd/org/School/mawk`.
-Install a version of awk you want to use.
-In my case, I'm going to go through this tutorial mostly on macOS using mawk:
+Install a version of awk that you want to use.
+In my case, I'm going to go through this tutorial mostly on macOS using mawk.
+Use `mawk -W version` to look at the version:

     snd:mawk snd$ mawk -W version
     mawk 1.3.4 20171017